 Wonderful, indeed, was the change the Commune had wrought in Paris!
 No longer any trace of the meretricious Paris of the Second Empire.
-No longer was Paris the rendezvous of British landlords, Irish absentees, 31 American ex-slaveholders and shoddy men, Russian ex-serfowners, and Wallachian boyards.
-No more corpses at the morgue, no nocturnal burglaries, scarcely any robberies; in fact, for the first time since the days of February.
-1848. the streets of Paris were safe, and that without any police of any kind.
-"We," said a member of the Commune, "hear no longer of assassination, theft and personal assault; it seems indeed as if the police had dragged along with it to Versailles all its Conservative friends."
+No longer was Paris the rendezvous of British landlords, Irish absentees, American ex-slaveholders and shoddy men, Russian ex-serfowners, and Wallachian boyards.
+No more corpses at the Morgue, no nocturnal burglaries, scarely any robberies; in fact, for the first time since the days of February 1848, the streets of Paris were safe, and that without any police of any kind.
+"We," said a member of the Commune, "hear no longer of assassination, theft, and personal assault; it seems, indeed, as if the police had dragged along with it to Versailles all its Conservative friends."
 The cocottes had refound the scent of their protectors-the absconding men of family, religion, and, above all, of property.
-In their stead, the real women of Paris showed again at the surface -heroic, noble, and devoted, like the women of antiquity.
+In their stead, the real women of Paris showed again at the surface-heroic, noble, and devoted, like the women of antiquity.
 Working, thinking, fighting, bleeding Paris-almost forgetful, in its incubation of a new society, of the cannibals at its gates-radiant in the enthusiasm of its historic initiative!

-Opposed to this new world at Paris, behold the old world at Versailles-that assembly of the ghouls of all defunct régimes, Legitimists and Orleanists, eager to feed upon the carcass of the nation,-with a tail of antediluvian Republicans, sanctioning, by their presence in the Assembly, the slaveholders' rebellion, relying for the maintenance of
+Opposed to this new world at Paris, behold the old world at Versailles-that assembly of the ghouls of all defunct régimes, Legitimists and Orleanists, eager to feed upon the carcass of the nation-with a tail of antediluvian Republicans, sanctioning, by their presence in the Assembly, the slaveholders' rebellion, relying for the maintenance of their Parliamentary Republic upon the vanity of the senile mountebank at its head, and caricaturing 1789 by holding their ghastly meetings in the Jeu de Paume.
+There it was, this Assembly, the representative of everything dead in France, propped up by the semblance of life by nothing but the swords of the generals of Louis Bonaparte.
+Paris all truth, Versailles all lie; and that lie vented through the mouth of Thiers.

-Thiers tells a deputation of the mayors of the Seine-et-Oise,-"You may rely upon my word, which I have never broken!"
-He tells the Assembly itself that "it was the most freely elected and most Liberal Assembly France ever possessed"; he tells his motley soldiery that it was "the admiration of the world, and the finest army France ever possessed"; he tells the provinces that the bombardment of Paris by him was a myth: "If some cannon-shots have been fired, it is not the deed of the army of Versailles, but of some insurgents trying to make believe that they are fighting, while they dare not show their faces."
+Thiers tells a deputation of the mayors of the Seine-et-Oise-"You may rely upon my word, which I have never broken!"
+He tells the Assembly itself that "it was the most freely elected and most liberal Assembly France ever possessed"; he tells his motley soldiery that it was "the admiration of the world, and the finest army France ever possessed"; he tells the provinces that the bombardment of Paris by him was a myth: "If some cannon-shots have been fired, it is not the deed of the army of Versailles, but of some insurgents trying to make believe that they are fighting, while they dare not show their faces."
 He again tells the provinces that "the artillery of Versailles does not bombard Paris, but only cannonades it."
-He tells the Archbishop of Paris that the pretended executions and reprisals (!) attributed to the Versailles troops were all moonshine.
-He tells Paris that he was only anxious "to free it from the hideous tyrants who oppress it," and that, in fact, the Paris of the Commune was "but a handful of criminals."
+He tells the Archbishop of Paris, that the pretended executions and reprisals (!) attributed to the Versailles troops were all moonshine.
+He tells Paris that he was only anxious to "free it from the hideous tyrants who oppress it," and that, in fact, the Paris of the Commune was "but a handful of criminals."